 Yes, you should volunteer when you're looking for your next role - if you have the time to do both well.
 If you're not working full-time, volunteering for a cause you care about creates added structure to your days, gives you something tangible to discuss in your networking conversation and supports positive emotional energy.
 And sometimes you'll turn something that you're invested in enough to volunteer into some consulting work - as recently happened for our client Matt.

 If you're working full-time and/or caregiving for family members while you're actively searching, carefully plan your time.
-We recommend that you spend a minimum of 5 high quality hours a week on your search activities.
-Prioritize this time, as well as exercise and sleep over your volunteering for the few months it takes to make transition.
+We recommend that you spend a minimum of 5 high-quality hours a week on your search activities.
+Prioritize this time, as well as exercise and sleep over your volunteering for the few months it takes to make the transition.

 We don't advise volunteering for for-profit organizations.
 Most for-profit organizations in the U.S. cannot accept volunteer, unpaid labor without violating parts of the Fair Labor Standards Act.
 Instead, look for the ways you can create value and earn money in the industry you're targeting, even if the job is temporary, part-time or not directly related to your desired functional role.

-Showcasing Volunteer Experience On Your Resume and Profile
+How to Showcase Volunteer Experience on Your Resume and Profile

 Add volunteer positions that are relevant to your next desired role as separate positions in your LinkedIn Experience section.
 There is a special category for them, but putting your volunteer positions in that category adds them below your work experience, and I think they should be concurrent with your paid positions at the time.
 Being a board member for a nonprofit is volunteer, and people include those in their experience section.